jolt-community

 Valid on the LHS (left hand side - input JSON keys) and RHS (output data path)

-Means, dereference against a “path” to get a value and use that value as if were a literal key.
+Means, dereference against a “path” to get a value and use that value as if it were a literal key.
 The canonical form of the wildcard is “&(0,0)”.
-The first parameter is where in the input path to look for a value, and the second parameter is which part of the key to use (used with key).
+The first parameter is where in the input path to look for a value, and the second parameter is which part of the key to use (used with a key).
 There are syntactic sugar versions of the wildcard, all of the following mean the same thing.
-Sugar : & = &0 = &(0) = &(0,0) The syntactic sugar versions are nice, as there are a set of data transforms that do not need to use the canonical form, eg if your input data does not have any “prefixed” keys.
+Sugar : & = &0 = &(0) = &(0,0) The syntactic sugar versions are nice, as there are a set of data transforms that do not need to use the canonical form, e.g. if your input data does not have any “prefixed” keys.

 & Path lookup